Personal Umbrella Policy in New Hampshire

-Accidents happen every day.
-These accidents can lead to lawsuits and expensive defense costs in today's litigious society.
-Though many New Hampshire residents have some liability protection through their homeowner's or car insurance, some accidents exceed those policy limits.
-This is why insurance and financial planners recommend personal umbrella insurance for extra protection.
+Accidents happen every day and can lead to lawsuits with expensive defense costs.
+Many New Hampshire residents have some liability protection through their homeowner's or car insurance, but an accident can exceed policy limits.
+This is why insurance and financial planners recommend personal umbrella insurance for extra protection.umbrella insurance

 Who in New Hampshire should consider personal umbrella insurance?